CodePushGo/website/src/content/blog/en/5-security-best-practices-for-mobile-app-live-updates.md

 ## 4\.
 Apply Regular Updates and Patches

-For live OTA updates in [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/), keeping your app updated is key to addressing new risks and maintaining user confidence.
+For live OTA updates in [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/), keeping your app updated is key to addressing new risks and maintaining user confidence.

 ### Automated Update Management